IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ![Reuse existing nodes with icons](../images/existing-node-icons.png)

-A few diagram types have additional palettes available beyond the diagram specific palette and the annotation palette.
-Those will be detailed in sections specific to those diagram types.

 In general you add something from a palette onto the drawing canvas via a drag operation.
 Select a symbol and drag from the palette to where you want to place it on the canvas.
 If you just click on a symbol, the symbol will get added at a random location on the canvas.

+#### Custom [icon] palettes

+A user can also create and use a set of custom palettes which are designed to enhance the manipulation of a drawing element's visual icon.
+These custom palettes behave differently than all other palettes in that they do not add a new element onto the canvas but instead are used to modify the icon displayed on an existing drawing element.
+(See [document summarizing the visualization style management](./ArchVisualization) for more details.)

+#### Drawing Connections

 All non-line/connector symbols have a "bounding box" which includes anchor points where connections can be made by the endpoint of a line/connector symbol.
 When connecting the end of a connector to a symbol you will want to see a "green" connection dot or green bounding box outline appear before releasing the mouse to make the connection.
 Otherwise, you will have just moved the line's endpoint without accomplishing making a connection.

 ![Connecting symbols](../images/making-connection.png)